-Liability - for physical damage and injuries caused by your business and the products you supply
+Public liability – for physical damage and injuries caused by your business or the products you supply.

 Image is everything.
 You might work with actors on a film set, create makeup for a special day, or specialise in cosmetic camouflage.
 Your clients come to you expecting you to achieve their desired look.
 And you have to work to their brief.

 But accidents and mistakes happen.
 Your customer isn't happy with the look, your client trips over your makeup box and breaks a wrist.
 Or you spill liquid eyeliner and stain their designer clothes.

 Worse still, a customer might react to the makeup you're using or a brush you haven’t cleaned properly.
 Or you jump while applying mascara and damage their eye.

 Whatever the mistake, your client could sue for negligence.
 That's never a good look and could cost you in more ways than one.

 Whether you're mobile, freelance, self-employed, or based in a salon or spa, makeup artist insurance pays your legal costs and any compensation due.
 That leaves you free to practice your art.